Rick Gekoski

-Richard Abraham Gekoski (born August 25, 1944) is a writer, broadcaster, rare book dealer and a former member of the English Department at Warwick University.
+Richard Abraham Gekoski (born August 25, 1944) is an American-born British writer, broadcaster, rare book dealer and a former member of the English Department at Warwick University.

 Early life and education

 Gekoski was raised in Alexandria, Virginia, where his father, Bernard, worked as an attorney for the Rural Electrification Authority, and his mother Edith was a social worker.
 He has a sister, Ruth Greenberg.
 The family moved to Huntington, Long Island in 1954.
 He graduated from Huntington High School in 1962, and received his B.A. summa cum laude from the University of Pennsylvania in 1966, where he served as the chairman of the newly formed Student Committee on Undergraduate Education.
 He was elected to Phi Beta Kappa in 1965.
-In 1966, he was awarded a Danforth Scholarship, a Woodrow Wilson Fellowship, and a Thouron Scholarship.
+In 1966, he was awarded a Danforth Scholarship, a Woodrow Wilson Fellowship, and a Thouron Award.
 He subsequently received a B.Phil.
 (1968) and D.Phil.
 (1972) in English at Oxford University, where he attended Merton College, Oxford, and won a tennis blue.

 Academic career

-In 1971 Gekoski joined the English Department at Warwick University, where he was joint convener of the B.A. degree in philosophy and literature, was promoted to senior lecturer in 1980, and served for two terms as Chair of the Faculty of Arts.
+In 1971 Gekoski joined the English Department at Warwick University, where he was joint convener of the B.A. degree in philosophy and literature, was promoted to senior lecturer in 1980, and served for two terms as chair of the Faculty of Arts.
 He resigned from the department in 1984 to open a business as a rare book dealer.

 Rare books

 The Guardian put Gekoski's book-selling activities succinctly: “Gekoski likes to be around a better class of book than the rest of us, and by skill, luck and chutzpah has managed to.”
 He has founded two private presses, The Sixth Chamber Press and (with Tom Rosenthal) The Bridgewater Press, which issue limited editions by well-known writers.
-His website may be found at www.gekoski.com.
-He is widely regarded as one of the leading dealers in the world, and is a member of the ABA and ILAB.
+He is widely regarded as one of the leading dealers in the world, and is a member of the Antiquarian Booksellers' Association (ABA) and International League of Antiquarian Booksellers (ILAB).